Who May Adopt: Overview

 Native American nations have a long history with the removal of Native children from their tribes.
 Given the cultural considerations, such placements are in the child's best interests.

 Gay and Lesbian Adoption

 Before 2017, most state laws were silent on the issue of adoption by gay and lesbian individuals.
-But with the Supreme Court ruling in Pavan v.
-Smith, all states had to treat same-sex couples the same as opposite-sex couples in issuing birth certificates.
+Under the Supreme Court ruling in Pavan v.
+Smith, all states have to treat same-sex couples the same as opposite-sex couples in issuing birth certificates.

 Can You Adopt a Child?
 Let an Attorney Help Your Family

 Adoption laws and requirements vary from state to state.
 The Child Welfare Information Gateway offers comprehensive information on adoption.
 This information is not legal advice.
 Anyone considering adoption should seek legal advice.
 Get help from a family law attorney who specializes in adoption to clarify your state's adoption process and requirements.